 Dear Your Teen:

 My daughter’s best friend got upset because her crush liked my daughter.
 She told her mom that my daughter was taking everything from her.
-That led to her mom harassing my daughter.
+That led to her mom acting inappropriately toward my daughter.
 She called her a slut and said that she was going to kick my daughter’s butt.
 I have stopped all contact with the family, but is there is something else I need to do?

 EXPERT | Mandi Silverman, PsyD, MBA